-3.3.11(a)(2) Performance Standards
+3.3.1011(a)(2) Performance Standards

-At a minimum, the permittee shall apply the standards for new development and redevelopment to any site that meets one or more of the following criteria:
+At a minimum, for permittees located within Metropolitan North Georgia Water Planning District (District) and subject to the District requirements, the permittee shall apply the standards for new development and redevelopment to any site that meets one or more of the following criteria:

-- New development that creates or adds 5,000 square feet or greater of new impervious surface area, or that involves land disturbing activity of one acre of land or greater. - Redevelopment that creates or adds or replaces 5,000 square feet or greater of impervious surface area, or that involves land disturbing activity of one acre or more, including projects less than one acre if they are part of a larger common plan of development or sale.
+- New development that creates or adds 5,000 square feet or greater of new impervious surface area, or that involves land disturbing activity of 1-one acre of land or greater. - Redevelopment that creates or adds or replaces 5,000 square feet or greater of new impervious surface area, or that involves land disturbing activity of 1-one acre or more-, including projects less than one acre if they are part of a larger common plan of development or sale.